Monty-Scott/Monty-Scott/README.md

 # <a href="https://www.linkedin.com/in/Monty-Sxott/">Monty-Scott</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm passionate about cybersecurity and protectihg the CIA of organizations.
-These are some of the projects ive done to enhance by skillset in Vulnernability Mangments along side threat detection.
+I'm passionate about cybersecurity and protecting the CIA of my organization.
+These are some of the projects I've done to enhance my skillset in Vulnerability Management alongside threat detection.

 ## ⚠️ Vulnerability Management Projects